-Of the 77,249 deaths recorded between March 2nd and November 1st 2020, 46,125 took place in a hospital and 31,124 occurred outside the hospital context, corresponding to an increase of 2,868 deaths and 5,817 deaths, respectively, compared to 2015-2019 average of deaths over the same period.
+Of the 82,326 deaths recorded between March 2nd and November 15th 2020, 49,301 took place in a hospital and 33,025 occurred outside the hospital context, corresponding to an increase of 3,492 deaths and 6,148 deaths, respectively, compared to 2015-2019 average of deaths over the same period.

 The excess of deaths outside the hospital context is important throughout all weeks, especially until mid-July (week 28).
 In the following three weeks (July 13th to August 2nd) the increase in deaths was more evenly distributed between those that took place in a hospital and those that occurred outside the hospital context.
 The contribution of deaths outside the hospital context increased in weeks 32 to 36 (August 3rd to September 6th).
-In the last weeks, there has been a relatively balanced distribution of the increase in deaths, compared to the average of the same period of 2015-2019, between the hospital environment and outside that context, except for week 43.
+In weeks 37 to 42 (September 7th to October 18th) there was a relatively even distribution of the increase in deaths, compared to the average of the same period of 2015-2019, between the hospital environment and out of that context.
+In week 43 (October 19th to 25th), the number of deaths outside the hospitals increases again.
+In the last two weeks (November 2nd to 15th) the greatest increase in deaths was registered in hospitals, representing 68.2% in week 45 and 61.3% in week 46 of the increase in deaths compared to the average of the last five years.

-Figure 7: Difference between deaths in 2020 and 2015-2019 average, by week and place of occurrence, weeks 1 to 44
+Figure 7: Difference between deaths in 2020 and 2015-2019 average, by week and place of occurrence, weeks 1 to 46